-Find out about what goes on at our geothermal site: how we’ve drilled so deep underground, what’s involved in well-testing and who is involved in site operations.
+Find out about what was involved in the operations at the Eden Geothermal site: how we drilled so deep underground, what was involved in well-testing and who has been involved in site operations.

-Our first well is called EG-1 and has been drilled in sections.
+The Eden well is called EG-1 and was drilled in sections.

 The conductor section was drilled before the main rig arrived, as part of the site completion.
 It’s a larger (34” – 36”) hole, which was drilled through the looser, weathered ground near the surface, until we reached competent bedrock, at 32m.
 Wide diameter steel conductor pipe was then cemented into place, to seal off the start of the well from any looser, softer ground and to form a stable start collar or ‘foundation’ for drilling.